A Framework for Spatial Quantum Sensing: Discussion and Outlook

 \section{Discussion and Outlook}

 As stated in the beginning of this work, we have systematically described a wide-range of problems for which of entangling a network of quantum sensors would provide a fundamental advantage.
 This advantage comes directly from the non-locality of what a quantum strategy is capable of obtaining.
 To be able to describe an estimator for a property of a field by a linear combination of a set of local values that are accessible by quantum sensors is the key point of this work.
-In doing so, one creates a class of problems for which quantum advantage appears almost naturally.
+In doing so, one creates a class of problems for which quantum advantage appears naturally.
 In particular, the set of quantum strategies that work particularly well, are know to be achievable when the dynamics ruling the encoding are single-qubit dynamics.
 In the latter case, there is a set of commuting measurements that attain the Crámer-Rao bound and, therefore, make it suitable to apply.

-On the other hand, our description clears up what are the consequences of the position of the sensors and how it impacts the estimators errors, which are shown to be tied to the models of our fields.
-Among our findings lie the error-free subspaces of parameters, which we prove to have no error of construction.
-This means their expected value has no error other than what the model of the field is able to capture.
+On the other hand, our description clarifies the consequences of the position of the sensors and how it impacts the estimators errors, which are shown to be tied to the models of our fields.
+Among our findings lie the error-free subspaces of the parameters, which we prove to have no error of construction.
+This means that their expected value has no error other than what the model of the field is able to capture.
+In doing so, one can also reduce the requirements for the number of sensors.
+Using this framework, one can also think of finding optimal placement of the sensors for a given model, which we leave for future work.

 By employing the tools we have used, we also allow, not only to capture a wider set of problems that overlaps with multi-party quantum computation, and even quantum machine learning, but we also use the same tools to discuss additional questions.
 These additional questions are linked with the field of hypothesis testing and modeling the real-world, for which there is plenty of literature in classical theory.
-We believe this formulation helps to connect with classical estimation problems.
+We believe that this formulation helps to connect with classical estimation problems, especially in understanding which questions about the field one is able to answer given access to sets of local data.

 Hard questions, such as what positioning of the sensors better allows parameters of the model to be measured, can now be solved by a comprehensive analysis over concepts in analytical geometry.
 For this, the literature in \cite{FOAG} can be of great help, and the design of experiments for quantum distributed sensing could be further simplified.